Emily Millar offers treatment to children, adolescents and young adults, particularly for those experiencing:

 Cognitive Behavioural Therapy

-Talk therapy, to explore how our thoughts, feelings and behaviours are related.
+In short, CBT explores how one's thoughts, feelings and behaviours are related.

 Allows one to express themselves in other modalities than speech, such as with sand trays, drawing and music.
 This is especially helpful for those who have difficulty talking about their thoughts and feelings.